What Is Cardiac Rehabilitation and How Does It Work?

-What Should You Know About Cardiac Rehabilitation?
+What Should You Know Before Starting Cardiac Rehabilitation?

 Cardiac rehabilitation is a medically supervised program combining exercise training, health education, and counseling to help you recover from heart events and reduce future risk.
 It reduces cardiovascular mortality by 26%, hospital readmissions by 18%, and significantly improves quality of life.
 Ask your cardiologist for a referral before hospital discharge.